petrassurna/DotNetSiteSearch/README.md

 	![Installed files](https://raw.githubusercontent.com/petrassurna/usitesearch/main/USiteSearch/images/setup-sample.jpg)

 4. Run the project to view the sample website.
-Open startup.cs and add there four lines under the using statements
+Open startup.cs and add there four lines under the using
+statements:

 	```
 	using Umbraco.Cms.Core.Notifications;
 	using UmbracoExtensions;

-	//add these four lines
+	//add these three lines
 	using LuceneSearch;
 	using Searchable;
-	using Umbraco.Cms.Core.Notifications;
 	using USiteSearch.Notifications;

 	```